 These practices are already having an impact on real teams as New Zealand government regulators are starting to reap the benefits of having case evidence managed within one platform.

-The team at the Serious Fraud Office, for example, just started using Relativity as an evidence management tool last November.
+The team at one regulator, just started using Relativity as an evidence management tool last November.
 They decided to ditch their shared Excel spreadsheets and started storing case information—like email communication, computer files, phone, and financial records—within Case Dynamics.
 Their team creates multiple links across case information using issues, facts, people, organisations, and documents to quickly and efficiently piece together critical events.

 “Pulling Case Dynamics into their workflows easily eliminates the version control, multiple points of access, and duplication pains the team was experiencing before, and they’ve been significantly more efficient across the board,” Matt added.